md-systems/redis/README.md

 Setup without Redis Module enable
 ---------------------------------

 First of all you need to Load the redis files, here is an example to how you can do this.
-All these configuration you need to include on your settings.php
+All these configuration you need to include on your settings.php file

     $class_loader->addPsr4('Drupal\\redis\\', DRUPAL_ROOT . '/sites/modules/redis/src');

-After that you need to include the example.services.yml and the redis.services.yml:
+After that you need to include the example.services.yml file and the redis.services.yml file:

     $settings['container_yamls'][] = 'modules/redis/example.services.yml';
     $settings['container_yamls'][] = 'modules/redis/redis.services.yml';

-Now you can use all the redis settings, for example:
+Now you can use all the redis settings.
+For example:

     // Always set the fast backend for bootstrap, discover and config, otherwise
     // this gets lost when redis is enabled.